Jspahiu/AI-Smart-Learning-Assistant/README.md

 ---

 ## 👋 About Me
-I'm a passionate 12 year old student with a strong interest in Python and Artificial Intelligence.
-My favorite projects involve AI, and some game development.
-I am also in the Hack Club for extra support for my projects.
+I’m a passionate 12-year-old student who loves building with Python and AI.
+I created this project to explore how AI can interact with people in fun and smart ways!

 ---